chastitywhiterose/Chad/Chad-Story.md

 Stacy: What's wrong with being a sissy, Luke?
 Don't you have a sister?
 That's what a sissy literally means.

-Luke: Yeah, that's fine for women, but men need calories because we do the most physical of tasks and need more food.
+Luke: Yeah, that's fine for women, but men need calories because we do the most physical tasks and need more food.

-****Chad:**** And you think women don't do hard work?
+Chad: And you think women don't do hard work?
 They do housework and give birth to babies.
 I think they should be given a watermelon and a tofu sandwich after that.

 Luke: Chad, since when did you become a feminist?

-****Chad:**** What's that?
-Anyhow if you will kindly leave me to my watermelon, the sissy princess needs her food after dominating the soccer game.
+Chad: What's that?
+Anyhow, if you will kindly leave me to my watermelon, the sissy princess needs her food after dominating the soccer game.
 But I will take you up on the soccer challenge.

 Stacy: Nice response, Chad.
 Most guys would have gotten angry at being insulted like Luke was doing to you.